How to Make a Professional Email Signature in 3 Steps (+ Examples)

 - Social media links

-Navigate to your email account and log in or click refresh if it was already open.
-Confirm that your new signature connected successfully by composing a new email, and you should see your new signature within the email dialog box.
+Next, navigate to your business email app (e.g., Gmail, Outlook, Apple Mail, and so on) and confirm that your new signature is connected successfully by composing a new email.
+There, you should see your new signature within the email dialog box.